defifuture/erc20-batched-meta-transactions/README.md

 - token amount to be transfered - uint256
 - relayer fee (in tokens) - uint256
 - nonce - uint256
-- hash (hash of the values above: sender address, receiver address, token amount, relayer fee, nonce) - bytes32
+- token contract address - address
-- signature (comes in three parts):
+- signature (comes in three parts and it signs a hash of the values above):
   - sigV - uint8
   - sigR - bytes32
   - sigS - bytes32